• Facebook

 This recipe for asian turkey meatballs involves light and tender meatballs that are seasoned with asian flavors, tossed in a honey garlic sauce and served over a colorful carrot rice.
 It's a quick and easy weeknight meal that the whole family will love!

 Who likes meatballs?
 We sure do!
-My girls will happily eat any and all meatballs.
+My girls will happily eat any and all meatballs, including turkey meatballs and Greek meatballs.
 But the whole spaghetti and meatballs thing gets tiring after a while so I’m always on the look out for other variations.
 This recipe for Asian meatballs with carrot rice is definitely a unique take on meatballs.

 How do you make Asian meatballs?